Metastability induced by non-reciprocal adaptive couplings in Kuramoto models: Results

-To understand more quantitatively the increasing instability with the system size, we summarize in the following the stability analysis which is detailed in the Appendix.
+We still see remnants of an organization into two anti-phase synchronized clusters, where on short time scales always some oscillators escape and return to their cluster, more frequent are the events where the escape succeeds over a distance $\pi$ in the phases.
+At intermediate times also configurations with several coexisting clusters are forming, leading to stronger spikes in $R_2$.\\ To understand more quantitatively the increasing instability with the system size, we summarize the stability analysis in the following .
+It is detailed in the Appendix.
 For the fully connected Kuramoto model with $\omega_i=0$ and $\sigma=0$ we start from a two-cluster anti-phase synchronized solution with clusters A and B of size $N_A$ and $N_B$.
 Next we perform a stability analysis around the two-cluster solution.
 The Jacobian takes a block form with four blocks $J_{\theta\theta}$, $J_{\theta k}$, $J_{k\theta}$, and $J_{kk}$.
 For the phase-coupling block $J_{\theta k}$ it is easy to show that the matrix vanishes.
 Therefore the determinant of the entire Jacobian factorizes into those of the diagonal entities $\det{J_{\theta\theta}}\det{J_{kk}}$, and the eigenvalues are the union of those of $J_{\theta\theta}$ and $J_{kk}$.
 The eigenvalues of $J_{kk}$ turn out to be all negative.
 Thus the problem is reduced to determine the eigenvalues of $J_{\theta\theta}$.
 At the two-cluster anti-phase equilibrium the couplings attain their equilibrium values $\dot{k}_{ij}=0$, which leads to vanishing row sums and one zero eigenvalue, corresponding to the global phase shift of the two-cluster solution.
 Moreover, it can be shown that $\chi J_{\theta \theta}\chi=-J_{\theta\theta}$ with a flip matrix $\chi$.
 Therefore the eigenvalues of $J_{\theta\theta}$ occur in symmetric pairs with $m-1$ positive values $\lambda_k=1-2k/N, k=1,2,...,m-1$ and $m-1$ negative values $\lambda_{-k}=-(1-2k/N), k=1,2,...,m-1$ for $N=2m$ plus $2$ zero eigenvalues; for $N=2m+1$ we have $m$ positive and $m$ negative values and one zero eigenvalue, $\lambda_k, \lambda_{-k}$ as before with $k=1,2,...m$.
-This proves that with increasing system size $N$, we have an increasing number of unstable directions for the two anti-phase synchronized cluster solution.
+This proves that with increasing system size $N$, we have an increasing number of unstable directions for the two anti-phase synchronized cluster solution.\\ What does this scaling mean in view of possible neural network applications?
+As stated in the introduction, individual Kuramoto oscillators are often used to model entire brain regions such as cortical areas, each treated as one oscillatory unit.
+For small system sizes such as $N=10$ or $N=20$ this could mean that one observes a pronounced metastability of synchronization patterns between brain areas.
+For a long dwell time they are synchronized in one pattern of two anti-phase synchronized clusters of areas, until suddenly one or a few of these areas switch their cluster affiliation: after the switch, they synchronize with the cluster complementary to the one they were synchronized with before the switch.
+The dwell time in one synchronization pattern decreases with the number of coupled areas, the more areas, the shorter the dwell time.
+We leave it open which assignment to a single Kuramoto oscillator is most appropriate, ranging from a single neuron to global areas in the brain.